 Entities controlled by Governing Body members, or a close family member, are also considered to be a related party as defined by IAS 24.
-There were no entities that fell within this definition in 2021/22.
+There were no entities that fell within this definition in the period from 1 April 2022 to 30 June 2022 (nil 2021-22).